Master-Alcy/MyLearningSpot/Preparations/Docs/Side_Notes.md

   * Understand the questions you did
   * Look back a few days later, do question again (For Core Algorithms)
   * If don't know, show your ideas and ask for hints
-  * Foolow Up: Understand questions' conditions
+  * Follow Up: Understand questions' conditions
 * Algorithm
   * Can't remember
   * Dynamic Programing